haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks/loading_objects.md

 ## Loading Articulations

-There are several ways to load articulations as detailed below.
+There are several ways to load articulations as detailed below as well as some limitations to be aware of

 ### Loading from Existing Datasets